 Ethical Foundation: VCU employs the following ethical mandates, known as “The Three Rs” of animal research:

-- Reduction - required proof that the number of animals is reduced to the smallest number possible (respecting the value of each life);
+- Reduction - required evidence that the number of animals is reduced to the smallest number possible (respecting the value of each life);

-- Replacement - required proof that a non-animal model is not available and/or that the species identified is justified (replacing animal use where feasible); and,
+- Replacement - required evidence that a non-animal model is not available and/or that the species identified is justified (replacing animal use where feasible); and,

 While it is possible that a time will come when animal use for research, teaching, and testing is not necessary, there currently is no complete alternative to animal research.
 Therefore, the use of animals for research, testing, and teaching remains a conflict of our society as we pursue medical and scientific advances that benefit human and animal health.